University Philosophical Society: Inclusion of women

-Indeed, it wasn't until session 1963/64 that a further vote taken by the Phil on the admission of women, although it was lost by only 3 votes.
-Some advances were though made: From that session onwards, it was agreed that women could at last reply to papers read to the Society and, in 1965, Joanna Walmsley became the first woman to read her paper to the society.
-(It was entitled "Tolstoy - Realist or Moralist?").
-One of concerns held over the years had been that the Society's facilities were generally inadequate for a larger mixed membership.
-In session 1967/1968. opposition even led then President of the Phil (Gordon Ledbetter) to resign in exasperation.
-It was a matter though that wasn't going to go away.
-At the first Council meeting and a subsequent private business in the following session (1967–68), this aspect again prominently featured as a concern.
-There were also many in the Phil who felt the way forward would be achieved through revisiting the idea of a merger with the Eliz to form a super sized Major Society.
-However, even setting to one side the thorny issue of finding satisfactory accommodation for such a body, it also turned out to be the case this time - as it had previously that the Eliz just weren't sufficiently interested such a proposal.
-(That was of course to change some years later).
+It was not until the 1963/64 session that a further vote was taken by the Phil on the admission of women, although it was lost by only three votes.
+However, some advances were made: from that session onwards, it was agreed that women could reply to papers read to the Society.
+In 1965, Joanna Walmsley became the first woman to present a paper to the society, entitled "Tolstoy––Realist or Moralist?".
+One of concerns raised over the years had been that the Society's facilities were generally inadequate for a larger mixed membership.
+In session 1967/1968. opposition caused then-President of the Phil Gordon Ledbetter to resign over the issue.
+At the first Council meeting and a subsequent private business meeting in the following session (1967/68), this concern again featured prominently.
+Many in the Phil also felt that the way forward could be achieved by revisiting the idea of a merger with the Eliz to form a Major Society.
+However, regardless of the issue of finding satisfactory accommodation for such a body, the Eliz still were not sufficiently interested in such a proposal.